DEVOTIONALS

 must be something that I’ve failed to pick up on.”

-You take an introspective look at yourself in an effort to see what
+You might take an introspective look at yourself in an effort to see

-you may have missed.
-You examine your job, your personality,
+what you may have missed.
+You may examine your personality,

-your interactions with others, your attitudes, and possibly your
+your job, your interactions with others, your attitudes, and possibly

-You spend a lot of time searching but you cannot figure out what
+You may spend a lot of time searching but you can’t figure out what

 is missing in your life.
 All you know is that you don’t seem to have

-the same calmness and confidence that others have and it is having
+the same calmness and confidence that others do and it’s having an

-When we read the 52nd Psalm, we see the Psalmist make a claim that
+When we read the 52nd Psalm, we see the Psalmist make the claim that

 he is flourishing.
-What could possibly cause him to feel this way?
+What could possibly cause him to think this way?
 He

 tells us that one thing he does is, “I trust in God’s unfailing love”.
 He

-knows God’s love will not fail to give him confidence and calmness
+knows God’s love will not fail to give him the confidence and calmness

 Why?
 Because God assures him that He will never leave his side.